 1. Avg.
 High Yield Price

 2. 20-Year DCF Price

 4. Graham Number

 GPC is trading at a premium to all four valuations above.
-When also considering the NPV MMA Differential, the stock is trading at a slight discount to its calculated fair value of $97.55.
-GPC earned a Star in this section since it is trading at a fair value.
+The stock is trading at a 14.6% premium to its calculated fair value of $46.81.
+GPC did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 6. Rolling 4-yr Div. > 15%

 GPC earned three Stars in this section for 1.), 2.) and 3.) above.
 A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
 The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
 GPC earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
 The company has paid a cash dividend to shareholders every year since 1948 and has increased its dividend payments for 55 consecutive years.